Working while you are an asylum seeker

 In order to have the right to work while you are an asylum seeker, you must have a certificate (AT-UND) stating that you are exempted from the requirement to have a work permit.

 You are exempted from the requirement to have a work permit if you fulfil the following conditions:

 - You provide proper identity papers or in some other way help to prove your identity.

 - Your application is to be considered in Sweden.

 - There are solid reasons for your application for asylum.
 You will not be granted AT-UND if you have been issued a refusal of entry with immediate effect.

 If you fulfil the conditions above, you will receive an Asylum Seeker Card (LMA-kort) stating that you have AT-UND.
 This means that you are exempt from the requirement for a work permit.
 Your AT-UND status normally lasts until either you are granted a residence permit or until you leave the country.
 Contact your reception unit if you are not sure whether you have AT-UND.

-If you have AT-UND, you can contact the Swedish Public Employment Service (Arbetsförmedlingen) in the town where you live in order to see what job vacancies there are.
+If you have AT-UND, you can contact the Swedish Public Employment Service (Arbetsförmedlingen) to find a job.

 If you get a job while you are an asylum seeker